This blog post is all about the things you need to buy BEFORE backpacking Asia.

 5. Health and Safety

 Staying healthy while on the road is key.
-Make sure to get any necessary vaccinations and bring a small first aid kit with essentials like mosquito repellent, as dengue fever can be a concern in some areas.
+Make sure to get any necessary vaccinations and bring a small first aid kit with essentials like mosquito repellent, as dengue fever can be a concern in some areas (another good thing to buy before backpacking Asia).

-Travel insurance is a must—you never know when you might need medical assistance or have your plans disrupted.
+Travel insurance is a must, like I said above in the list of items to buy before backpacking Asia.
+You never know when you might need medical assistance or have your plans disrupted.

 6. Before Backpacking Asia, Plan, But Stay Flexible

-5 Must-Visit Places to Consider Before Backpacking Asia
+5 Must-Visit Places to Visit When Backpacking Asia

 1. Ha Long Bay, Vietnam